Alphonse Mucha drawings are ones that you will revisit time and time again.

 or two lines of the prayer, and is paired with Mucha's own writings

 The series was created from a perspective that combined Catholicism and occultism, which Mucha was greatly influenced by.

 Mucha also created the "documents decoratifs": 72 plates of drawings meant for creatives such as painters, interior decorators and cratfspeople to study from and utilize.

 Because they were intended to be used by such a broad audience, he incorporated various aspects of craft and design into the drawings, including landscape studies, ornamental friezes, figurative designs, furniture, botanical sketches and more.

-Furthermore, these pictures were drawn almost entirely with line:
+Notice that these were drawn almost entirely with line:

-While a few of Mucha's pastel works are reminiscent of his Art Nouveau sensibilities, most are much darker, often dealing with themes of death and loss.
+While a few of Mucha's pastel works are reminiscent of his Art Nouveau sensibilities, most are much more sombre, often dealing with themes of death and loss.
 He tended to use a subdued palette in the pastel pieces, accentuated with violent accents of deep red.